 Wall Street will readily apply these situations to the various attitudes in which the Tape Reader finds himself.
 He ventures \$100 to make \$200, and as the market goes in his favor his risk is reduced, but there are times when he finds himself at sea, with his stock deteriorating.
-Or the market is so unsettled that he does not know how to act; he is caught on stop or held motionless in a dead market; he takes a series of losses, or is obliged to he away from the tape when opportunities occur.
+Or the market is so unsettled that he does not know how to act; he is caught on stop or held motionless in a dead market; he takes a series of losses, or is obliged to be away from the tape when opportunities occur.
 His calculations are completely upset by some unforeseen event or his capital is impaired by overtrading or poor judgment.
 The vendor does not hope to buy a barrel of apples for \$3 and sell them the same day for \$300.
 He expects to make from nothing to \$3 a day.
 He depends upon a small but certain profit, which will average enough over a week or a month to pay him for his time and labor.

-This is the objective point of the Tape Reader-to make an average profit.
-In a month's operations he may make \$4,000 and lose \$3,000 -- a net profit of \$1,000 to show for his work.
+This is the objective point of the Tape Reader - to make an average profit.
+In a month's operations he may make \$4,000 and lose \$3,000 - a net profit of \$1,000 to show for his work.
 If he can keep this average up, trading in 100 share lots, throughout a year, he has only to increase his unit to 200, 300, and 500 shares or more, and the results will be tremendous.

 The amount of capital or the size of the order is of secondary importance to this question: Can you trade in and out of all kinds of markets and show an average profit over losses, commissions, etc.?

-If so, you getting proficient in the art of tape reading.
+If so, you are getting proficient in the art of tape reading.
 If you can trade with only a small average loss per day, or come out even, you are rapidly getting there.

-A Tape Reader abhors information and follows a definite and thoroughly tested PLAN, which, after months and years of practice, becomes second nature to him.
+A Tape Reader abhors information and follows a definite and thoroughly tested plan, which, after months and years of practice, becomes second nature to him.
 His mind forms habits that operate automatically in guiding his market adventures.
 Practice will make the Tape Reader just as proficient in forecasting stock market events, but his intuition will be reinforced by logic, reason and analysis.

 Here we find the characteristics that distinguish the Tape Reader from the Scalper.
-The latter is essentially one who tries to grab a point or two profit "without rhyme or reason"-he don't care how, so long as he gets it.
+The latter is essentially one who tries to grab a point or two profit "without rhyme or reason" - he doesn't care how, so long as he gets it.
+A Scalper will trade on a news tip, a look, a guess, a hear-say, gossip - on what he thinks or what a friend of a friend of friend says.